jwhite66/mayoneus-testing.github.io/faq.md

 funders of campaigns.

-There are a range of proposals that would do this --- some better than others, but all which would achieve fundamental reform.
+There are a range of proposals that would do this --- some better than others, but all of which would achieve fundamental reform.
 Lawrence Lessig's campaign finance reform group Rootstrikers has listed five specific proposals at [reform.to](http://reform.to/#/reforms), and that list may evolve.